How to Stay Out of a Nursing Home: 10 Strategies

 Many of us are responsible for providing care for older family members and friends.
-While we do what we can to make sure our loved ones stay healthy and protected, there are situations that arise which can require a hospital stay.
+While we do what we can to make sure our loved ones stay healthy and protected, there are situations that arise which can require a hospital or nursing home stay.

 According to Parent Giving, an online resource, many caregivers consider a trip to the hospital as a simple and relatively safe part of providing loved ones the care that they need.
 Unfortunately, the potential risks an elderly loved one faces during a hospital stay are at an all-time high.
 Even a short visit or outpatient procedure can leave your elderly family member with a hospital-based infection or other unanticipated complications.
 The following are among the top risk factors for elderly patients during hospital stays:

 - Hospital-based infections

 - Bedsores due to improper positioning

 - Medication errors and overdoses

 Parent Giving reports that roughly one-third of all hospitalized seniors show signs of dementia after a hospital stay, while dementia impacts as many as 70 percent of patients in the intensive care unit.
 The reasons why a hospital stay can contribute to dementia include disruption in normal routines, new medicines, and changes in sleep patterns or the quality of sleep.